yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

     },
 ```

 Open the `Star` script after saving, now we can use the `player` node quoted in the `Game` component to judge the distance.
-Add the methods named `getPlayerDistance` and `onPicked` and put them behind the `onLoad` method:
+Add the methods named `getPlayerDistance` and `onPicked` and put them below the `onLoad` method:

 ```js
 // Star.js